EvanChenoweth/project4/README.md

 - Create a Looking for Game post
 - Edit my Looking for Game post
 - Browse other user’s Looking for Game post
-- Sort Looking for Game posts by Game
 - Remove my Looking for Game post
 - Add reviews to other users profiles
 - Be able to see a “positivity” number indicator (1-10) that represents how friendly a user is based on user input.